rancher/rancher/tests/v2/validation/snapshot/README.md

 snapshotInput:
   upgradeKubernetesVersion: "v1.26.9+rke2r1" # If left blank, the default version in Rancher will be used.
   snapshotRestore: "all" # Options include none, kubernetesVersion, all.
 Option 'none' means that only the etcd will be restored.
+  controlPlaneConcurrencyValue: "15%"
+  workerConcurrencyValue: "20%"
+  controlPlaneUnavailableValue: "1"
+  workerUnavailableValue: "10%"
+  recurringRestores: 1  # By default, this is set to 1 if this field is not included in the config.
 ```

 Additionally, S3 is a supported restore option.
 If you choose to use S3, then you must have it already enabled on the downstream cluster.